What You Can Look Forward to in the Carpentry Trade

 Once you complete a registered apprenticeship and get your provincial certification, you can then qualify for a Red Seal endorsement of your qualifications.
 It also helps to get your certifications in first aid.
 And any training you get in using sustainable building materials or reducing job-site waste could be a true asset.
 Doing all of that can really boost your employment options as well as your income potential.

 Plus, the more skills and credentials you obtain, the better your chances are of working for yourself someday.
-In 2015, about 17 percent of carpenters and cabinetmakers in Canada were self-employed.*
+In 2019, about 27.4 percent of construction workers in Canada were self-employed.

 Of course, you may be wondering what all of the career options are for a person with carpentry skills.
 Here are the most common possibilities: